AstroSnail/nixos-at-home/README.md

 # Get NixOS services on a not-NixOS system
 - You still need nix though.
-- Also requires that the system runs systemd because NixOS systems are based on systemd.
+- Also requires that the system runs systemd because NixOS services are based on systemd.
 - Also assumes the system uses `dpkg` (Debian, Ubuntu, ...) but you can probably work around that.